-A fourth species of Sciurus, S. nayaritensis (Apache Fox Squirrel), occurs in our region, but just barely.
+A fourth species of Sciurus, S. nayaritensis (Apache Fox Squirrel), occurs in our region, but almost entirely in Mexico.
 It is a primarily Mexican species that has a presence in the Chiricahua Mountains of southeastern Arizona.

 Literature.
 Findley 1987; Findley et al. 1975; Harris 1977; Norris et al. 2006; Logan 1983; Slaughter 1975; Van Devender et al. 1977.